Bekaboo/sotopia-tom/README.md

 ## Generate Scenarios

-1. Either export openai api key in environment variable `OPENAI_API_KEY` or specify it using the `--opnai-api-key`:
+1. Either export openai api key in environment variable `OPENAI_API_KEY` or specify it using the `--openai-api-key`:

     ```sh
     export OPENAI_API_KEY=...